 Flow-Through Shares and Available Funds.
-The Manager, on behalf of the Partnership, may not be able to identify a sufficient number of investments in Flow-Through Shares to fully invest the Available Funds.
+The Manager, on behalf of the Partnership, may not be able to identify a sufficient number of investments in Flow-Through Shares to fully invest the Available Funds, or may not be able to source a sufficient number of suitable investment opportunities for Resource Companies exploring for Critical Minerals to invest 65% to 75% of the Portfolios in such Flow-Through Shares.
 Further, there can be no assurance that the Partnership will commit all Available Funds for investment in Flow-Through Shares of Resource Companies by December 31, 2022.
 Any Available Funds not committed to Resource Companies on or before December 31, 2022 will be returned to the Limited Partners holding Units of the relevant Class of record on such date, except to the extent that such funds are required to finance the operations of the Partnership or repay indebtedness, including amounts owing (if any) under the National Portfolio Loan Facility.
 If uncommitted funds are returned in this manner, Limited Partners holding Units of the Class that returned funds will not be entitled to claim anticipated deductions or credits in respect of those funds for income tax purposes.
+Further, if the Partnership is unable to allocate a significant portion of the Available Funds to Resource Companies exploring for Critical Minerals, the Partnership (and therefore Limited Partners) will not realize the full anticipated tax benefits associated with the enhanced Critical Minerals Tax Credits, if they are enacted as proposed.